Quantum-Assisted Clustering Algorithms for NISQ-Era Devices: Grover's Algorithm

 \subsection{Generalization of Adiabatic Grover's}

 Before we proceed, we state a simple but important structural lemma for the spectrum of a convex path through the space of Hermitian matrices.
-The proof is straightforward, and so we omit.
+The proof is straightforward and is therefore omitted.

-\begin{lemma} Let $H:[0,1]\rightarrow \mbb{H}$ be a path through the vector space, $\mbb{H}$, of $(n \times n)$ Hermitian matrices, such that $H(s)=(1-s)H(0)+sH(1)$.
-Let $A$ be the $m$-dimensional subspace of vectors that are eigenvectors of both $H(0)$ and $H(1)$ and $B=A^\perp$. \begin{itemize} \item[1)] There exists an orthornormal basis $\{f_i\}_{i=0}^{m-1}$ for $A$ such that $f_i$ is an eigenvector of $H(s)$ for all $s\in [0,1]$. \item[2)] Let $\{\alpha_i\}_{i=0}^{n-m-1}$ be an eigenbasis of $H(0)$ for $B$ and $\{\beta_i\}_{i=0}^{n-m-1}$ be an eigenbasis of $H(1)$ for $B$.
+\begin{lemma} Let $H:[0,1]\rightarrow \mbb{H}$ be a path through the vector space, $\mbb{H}$, of $(n \times n)$ Hermitian matrices, such that $H(s)=(1-s)H_0+sH_1$.
+Let $A$ be the $m$-dimensional subspace of vectors that are eigenvectors of both $H_0$ and $H_1$ and $B=A^\perp$. \begin{itemize} \item[1)] There exists an orthornormal basis $\{f_i\}_{i=0}^{m-1}$ for $A$ such that $f_i$ is an eigenvector of $H(s)$ for all $s\in [0,1]$. \item[2)] Let $\{\alpha_i\}_{i=0}^{n-m-1}$ be an eigenbasis of $H_0$ for $B$ and $\{\beta_i\}_{i=0}^{n-m-1}$ be an eigenbasis of $H_1$ for $B$.
 The remaining eigenvectors and eigenvalues of $H(s)$ (those not in $A$) depend only on $\{\alpha_i\}$, $\{\beta_i\}$, and their corresponding eigenvalues. \end{itemize} \end{lemma}

 This lemma tells us that the change in the spectral gap in the convex evolution of Hermitian matrices is uniquely determined by the eigenvectors in which the initial and final Hamiltonians differ.
 Applying this lemma to adiabatic Grover's algorithm gives us the following corollary.